Starting Strong with Your High School Career

 In your first semester of high school, it’s crucial you start off strong in your grades and accomplishments.
 You don’t want to have to play catch up during your junior and senior year.
 Fall Semester is when the 40 months officially begins!

 Make sure you have a strong core understanding of each new topic you encounter in the classroom.
 If you’re fuzzy on an idea or feel like you’re groping in the dark, it will affect your grades eventually.
 Academic topics build upon one another, so you want to make sure you have a strong base.
-If you feel weak in certain core academic areas such as math, reading, or writing, take advantage of our Tutoring Program.
+If you feel weak in certain core academic areas such as math, reading, or writing, take advantage of our course prep programs.

 Now is the time to explore different activities that might interest you.
 At this point, you don’t have to deeply commit to any of the activities, but you won’t know if you’re passionate about a club, organization, or community service project unless you check them out!